 Step 1 Download Hard Drive Photo Recovery Software

-Download, install and run iSkysoft Data Recovery.
+Download, install and run Recoverit (IS).
 When you run it, you'll be greeted with the following dialog boxs.
-Click on "Lost Data Recovery".
+Choose the "Photo" option as you want to recover your photos on Hard Drive.
+Then click "Next".

 Step 2 Find Lost Photos

-Click on the drive you lost the photo from, and click "Scan".
-If your drive is not visible, click "Refresh Drives". iSkysoft Data Recovery will now scan the drive.
+Click on the drive you lost the photo from, and click "Start".
+If your drive is not visible, click on the refresh icon.
+Recoverit (IS) will now scan the drive.
 After scanning is complete, you’ll be shown a preview of the files found.

 Step 3 Hard Drive Photo Recovery